Donald Trump Impeachment Inquiry Is ‘Doomed To Fail,’ Says Ken Starr

 Starr analyzed the transcript of Trump’s call with Ukrainian President Volodymyr Zelensky, during which the president appeared to pressure his Ukrainian counterpart by — impeachment advocates claim — threatening to cut military aid unless the eastern European country’s government complies with his requests.

-According to Starr, Trump made a mistake by using the word “reciprocity” during his correspondence with Zelensky, but that does not necessarily mean that there is a crime he can be charged with.
+According to Starr, Trump made a mistake by using the word “reciprocity” during his correspondence with Zelensky, but that does not necessarily mean that there is a crime that he can be charged with.

 “He used a word that was very very wrong: reciprocity.
 ‘We need reciprocity,’ I’m embellishing but that is not a crime.
 It is poor judgment by the president.
 He should not have done that,” Starr concluded.